mtaank-github/SURP_Project/SPIDER/fix_spider/README.md

 This directory will look at fixing the data cube that represents the spider.
 There is a small galaxy region in the top left corner which is affecting the results.
-I use inpainting technique to mask the problematic region.
+I use the inpainting technique to mask the problematic region to try and "hide" it from ROHSA when it does its decomposition of the cube.